TheAcharya/MarkerData-Website/docs/User Guide/Configurations.md

 ## Duplicate Configuration

+### Method 1

 You have the ability to duplicate any Configuration by clicking on the `Duplicate` button.

+### Method 2

+Alternatively, you can press `⌘` `D` on your keyboard to `Duplicate` the selected Configuration.

+### Method 3

+Select the Configuration, right-click and select `Duplicate`.

 !!!info Info
-Through the utilisation of the `Duplicate` button, you can effortlessly generate numerous Configurations with various settings applied.
+Through the utilisation of the `Duplicate` function, you can effortlessly generate numerous Configurations with various settings applied.
 !!!

 ## Update Active Configuration